-in the semi-interest rate elasticity in 1995 and 1998 based on the estimates from the second period.
-This evidence is partly consistent with the findings of Nakashima and Saito (2002), which suggest that a structural break occurred around 1995.
+the two subsamples.
+Figure 7 shows that the income elasticities from the second period are negative.
+Figure 8 shows two large decreases in the semi interest rate elasticity in 1995 and 1998 based on the estimates from the second period.
+This evidence is partly consistent with the findings of Nakashima and Saito (2002), which suggests that a structural break occurred around 1995.
 However, the structural break in the interest rate elasticities seems to occur in 1998.
 Overall, our results are similar to those obtained by Nakashima and Saito (2002) when we use IIP and the semi-log specification.
 However, the choice of sample period matters for identifying the break point.